Call for Abstracts: ASP 2026

 Symposia

-We accept two types of symposia: oral and poster.
-To propose a symposium, submit a title, format (oral or poster), an abstract giving a brief overview of the symposium content (max: 225 words), and list of participants using the online form.
-Please note, you should get the agreement of participants prior to submitting the proposal.
-If accepted, all individual participants in the symposium also must submit an abstract for their presentation by the deadline and select your session from a dropdown list of accepted symposia.
+We accept two types of symposia: podium and poster.
+To propose a symposium, use the online form to submit: 1) title, 2) format (podium or poster), 3) proposal giving a brief overview of the symposium content (max: 250 words), and 4) list of participants.
+Please note: all presenters should agree to participate prior to submitting the proposal.
+If accepted, all individual participants in the symposium must: 1) register for the conference (either in-person or virtual), and 2) submit an abstract for their presentation by the abstract submission deadline.
+They should select your symposium from a dropdown list of accepted symposia when they submit their abstract.

 Oral symposia should not exceed a total time of 2.5 hours.
 Presentations in an oral symposium should be either 15 or 30 minutes in length.
 If speakers are allocated 15 minutes, up to 10 presentations could fit into the time limit; if speakers are allocated 30 minutes, up to 5 presentations could fit into the time limit.

-Each year, there is one interdisciplinary symposium.
+For some meetings, the ASP Program Committee selects one symposium as the interdisciplinary symposium.
 This prestigious symposium runs unopposed by other sessions.
 If you are interested in your symposium idea being selected as the interdisciplinary symposium, please indicate this on the form when you submit your proposal.
 Your proposal overview should clearly highlight the integrative scope of the proposed topic.

 Workshops and Roundtable Discussions

 Workshops and roundtable discussions are less formal than symposia, may be applied or broadly theoretical, involve audience participation and/or discussion, and should address a defined goal.
-To propose a workshop or roundtable discussion, submit a title, an abstract giving a brief overview indicating the goal and how it will be met (max: 225 words), and list of participants using the online form.
+To propose a workshop or roundtable discussion, use the online form to submit: 1) title, 2) proposal giving a brief overview, including the defined goal and how it will be met (max: 250 words), and 3) list of participants using the online form.
+All workshop/roundtable participants must register for the conference (either in-person or virtual) but do not need to submit their own abstract.

 Submitting an abstract for an in-person presentation implies that at least one of the authors (typically the first author, but not always) will attend the meeting to present the work described in the abstract.
 Each individual can give up to two presentations as first author in any combination of podium and/or poster presentation as either an in-person or virtual attendee; individuals cannot present both in-person and virtually at the same meeting.
 There is no limit on how many abstracts individuals may be on as a co-author for either in-person or virtual presentations.